-If you’re like me, then you probably only travel with a carry-on and backpack.
+If you’re a savvy traveler, you probably only travel with a carry-on and backpack.
 If not, no worries.
 There are suitcases available in all sizes that have TSA-friendly locks.
-I also recommend, for carry-ons especially, a hardtop suitcase.
-This prevents your bag from looking full, and from gate agents going crazy that your suitcase is too big.
+For carry-ons especially, consider a hardtop suitcase.
+This prevents your bag from looking full and from gate agents going crazy that your suitcase is too big.

-The advantage of a TSA-friendly lock is that when you go through security and they decide to do a spot check on your stuff?
-They can open up using a master key without messing up your lock.
-Just be sure to make the code to the lock one that is easy for you to remember.
+The advantage of a TSA-friendly lock is if you get stopped by security for a spot check, they can open up using a master key without messing up your lock.
+Just make the code to the lock easy for you to remember.

 9 – Water & Snacks

-Check out this hydroflask for your next trip!
-Mine fits comfortably in the side pocket of my backpack.
+Check out this hydro flask for your next trip!

-In addition, I always recommend that you pack some of your favorite, travel-friendly snacks.
-While food is a great way to explore local customs and flavors, it can also get old really fast if you don’t like it.
-Having some snacks, like granola bars, instant oatmeal, or trail mix can go a long way toward helping you get some nutrition and having something to eat if the local cuisine isn’t working for you.
+In addition, pack some of your favorite, travel-friendly snacks.
+While food is a great way to explore local customs and flavors, it can also get old fast if you don’t like it.
+Having some snacks, like granola bars, instant oatmeal, or trail mix, can go a long way toward helping you get some nutrition and having something to eat if the local cuisine isn’t working for you.

 10 – The STEP Program

-Another layer to add to these travel smart tips is to register online before you leave with STEP, the Smart Traveler Enrollment Program.
-This gives the State Department your information and lets them know where US citizens are around the world.
-In the event of an emergency, lockdowns, or unplanned conflict, the State Department will be able to communicate with you directly and help you get home safely.
+Another layer to add to these travel smart tips is registering online before leaving with STEP, the Smart Traveler Enrollment Program.
+This gives the State Department your information and lets them know where US citizens are worldwide.
+In an emergency, lockdowns, or unplanned conflict, the State Department will be able to communicate with you directly and help you get home safely.

-I’ll also add to this, especially if you’re going to areas of the world that are more remote and less developed, look up and be aware of the location of the US Embassy.
-Keep that information handy so that you know where to go in an emergency.
+In addition, if you’re going to areas of the world that are more remote and less developed, look up and be aware of the location of the US Embassy.
+Keep that information handy so you know where to go in an emergency.

 There is no substitute for experiences that allow you to see the world.
 Whether you’re traveling overseas or staying stateside, in an ever-changing climate, politically, socially, and medically, it’s important to stay vigilant, be prepared, and to travel smart.
 You won’t regret the steps you’ve taken to explore and get home safely.